kalixtez/Circumferenceinnator/README.md

 The program also calculates the intersection points in the cases where they exist.

 NO LIABILITY TAKEN FOR WHAT THIS PROGRAM MIGHT BE USED FOR.
+JK WHAT COULD YOU POSSIBLY MESS UP?